by Wade E Taylor

 “Therefore I am well content with weaknesses, with insults, with distresses, with persecutions, with difficulties, for Christ’s sake; for when I am weak, then I am strong.”
 II Corinthians 12:10 NASB

-Only as we refuse to allow these seemingly unending pressures and difficulties to hinder us, and instead rise above or overcome them, will we be able to successfully “press toward the mark” for the prize that our Lord has made available for us - our becoming His Bride.
+Only as we rise above or overcome these seemingly unending pressures and difficulties, and refuse to allow them to hinder us, will we be able to successfully “press toward the mark” for the prize that our Lord has made available for us – our becoming His Bride.

 “Not as though I had already attained, either were already perfect: but I follow after, if that I may apprehend that for which also I am apprehended of Christ Jesus… I press toward the mark for the prize of the high calling of God in Christ Jesus.”
 Philippians 3:12-14

 “Let us rejoice and be glad and give the glory to Him, for the marriage of the Lamb has come, and His bride has made herself ready.
 And it was given to her to clothe herself in fine linen, bright and clean; for the fine linen is the righteous acts of the saints.”
 Revelation 19:7-8 NASB

 We may ask, “How can we make ourselves ready?”
 This is accomplished as we respond appropriately to the circumstances of life that we face daily, along with the testings and disciplines that require obedience, and recognize these as the means to prepare us.

 As we “press toward the mark for the prize,” we are “making ourselves ready” to become the Bride of our Lord Jesus.
 Therefore, it is important that we respond in heart obedience, looking to the Lord for the right way through these difficult times.